 TWL, DW and TWD are subject to the Uniform Net Capital Rule 15c3-1 under the Exchange Act.
-TEL and TESL are subject to certain financial resource requirements with the FCA in the UK, TWJ is subject to certain financial resource requirements with the FCA in Japan and TWEU and TESBV are subject to certain finance resource requirements with the AFM in the Netherlands.
-At June 30, 2023 and December 31, 2022, the regulatory capital requirements and regulatory capital for these entities are as follows:
+TEL and TESL are subject to certain financial resource requirements with the FCA in the UK, TWJ is subject to certain financial resource requirements with the FCA in Japan, TWEU and TESBV are subject to certain finance resource requirements with the AFM in the Netherlands and YB is subject to certain financial resource requirements with ASIC.
+At September 30, 2023 and December 31, 2022, the regulatory capital requirements and regulatory capital for these entities are as follows: